Math 340 Section 202

 |Online Course Material

 My office is Mathematics Annex 1114.
-I will be in most days by 9:00 For office hours I have booked MATH ANNEX 1118 for Wednesday 4-5 (I will be unavailable several Wednesdays but will schedule alternate hours) and most assignments/quizzes/midterm will be set for Thursdays.
+I will be in most days by 9:00.
+I will schedule office hours in the new year.
+Most assignments/quizzes/midterm will be set for Fridays.

 You could review some linear algebra concepts particularly the basics of matrix multiplication and change of basis.

 The basic course material will be covered in about 9 weeks allowing 3 weeks to do applications and a topic of students choice (Game Theory?
 Karush-Kuhn-Tucker conditions useful in Economics and Non-Linear Optimization?
 More Applications?)

 George Dantzig, who invented the Simplex method died May 13, 2005 at age 90.
 An obituary is at

 I will be putting some course materials on the web